victoria227878/CV/README.md

 ### **A Study on the Replacement of Optimized Smoking Areas on Campus**

-* Applied the **NSGA-II optimization technique** to search for locations that minimize the damage score caused by smoking areas.
+* Applied the **NSGA-II optimization technique** to search for smoking area locations that minimize damage scores.

 ### **A Study on the Landslide Prevention Program**